zachvalenta/jvns.ca/source/_posts/2016-10-02-i-just-want-to-run-a-container.markdown

 images. rkt does not let you check signatures from Docker images though!
 This is bad.

 You can fix this by setting up your own rkt registry.
 Or maybe other things!
 I'm going to leave that here.
-At this point I think you have to stop using Docker containers though.
+At this point you probably have to stop using Docker containers though and convert them to a different format.

-### Supervising my containers (and where we go back to Docker)
+### Supervising my containers (and let's talk about Docker again)

 So, I have this Cool Container System, and I can run containers with overlayfs and I can trust the code I'm running.
 What now?